More on Life Insurance

 You should work with an attorney experienced in pet trust laws when setting up a trust for your pet to ensure that your furry friend is well taken care of.

-Whether you are ensuring your pet’s well being through a life insurance trust or the life insurance death benefit, you’ll need to nominate a guardian to accept the funds and take care of your pet.
+Whether you are protecting your pet’s well-being through a life insurance trust or the life insurance death benefit, you’ll need to nominate a guardian to accept the funds and take care of your pet.
 This should obviously be someone you trust — but it’s also important that it’s someone willing to take on the job.
 Make sure to speak to your pet’s prospective guardian before listing them in your life insurance policy or trust.

 And remember, life happens.
 Your life insurance policy allows you to list a primary beneficiary and a contingent beneficiary, meaning the individual who gets the death benefit if the primary beneficiary is no longer alive to do so.
 Prepare for the unexpected by listing a backup guardian in your life policy or life insurance trust.

-To ensure the optimal care of your pet after you die, there are a few other clarifications you’ll need to make in your life insurance policy or trust:
+To secure the optimal care of your pet after you die, there are a few other clarifications you’ll need to make in your life insurance policy or trust: